CMSgov/ab2d-website/access-production-claims-data.md

 <ol>
     <li>
         Download the files in the same shell used to prepare the environment variables.
-You can request compressed data files and speed up your download times by including the optional <code>Accept-Encoding: gzip</code> header in your command:
+You can request compressed data files in gzip format and speed up your download times by including the optional <code>Accept-Encoding: gzip</code> header in your command:
         <ul>
             <li>Linux/Mac
 {% capture curlSnippet %}{% raw %}